 Unlike some of the more premium soundbars we've tested, it comes with all the cables you'll need in the box and even provides a wall-mounting kit, which is generous at this price point.
 This setup has a surprising bass performance as the compact sub delivers quite a lot of punch, thump, and rumble, which might be a tad much.
 Some may feel like this is overdone, and you can easily hear it when pushing the bar to its max volume.
 On the upside, there are a few settings that you can play around with, making it easier to find a preset that suits your preferences.

 Unfortunately, even though the overall build quality of this product is good, especially for the price, some people might not like the glossy finish of the bar, which is very fingerprint-prone.
 Also, it doesn't have any HDMI ports and doesn't support some audio formats like DTS.
-Nevertheless, if you like bass and are looking for a compact soundbar that packs a good punch thanks to a wireless subwoofer, the Alto 5+ can be an option for you.
+Nevertheless, if you like bass and are looking for a compact soundbar that packs a good punch thanks to a wireless subwoofer, this one can be an option for you.